-IMAGES: With images, alternative text (ALT text) needs to be added to each image so an individual who cannot see the image can understand what is happening.
+- Images: With images, alternative text (ALT text) needs to be added to each image so an individual who cannot see the image can understand what is happening.
 You can also add long descriptions to explain this as well.
-It is recommended that you avoid using images of text in your PDFs as screen readers wouldn't be able to translate the image to all users.
+It's recommended that you avoid using images of text in your PDFs, as screen readers wouldn't be able to translate the image to all users.

-COLOR: For color, you need to ensure you're using a proper color contrast and not depend on color alone to convey your meaning.
+- Color: For color, you need to ensure you're using proper color contrast and not relying on color alone to convey meaning.

-LINKS: It is also common in PDFs to include links to other resources.
-In this case, you need to include descriptive, meaningful text for the link so individuals understands where the link will take them.
+- Links: It is also common in PDFs to include links to other resources.
+In this case, you need to include descriptive, meaningful text for the link so individuals understand where the link will take them.
 You should avoid using "learn more" or "click here" as those are very broad phrases.

 Checking PDFs for Accessibility